juancastillo0/wasm_run/packages/flutter_wasmit/README.md

 For more information on usage and documentation, please visit the main repository: https://github.com/juancastillo0/wasm_interpreter.

-This Flutter library only contains the necessary binaries for executing `package:wasmit`'s WASM API.
+This Flutter library only contains the necessary binaries for executing `package:wasm_run`'s WASM API.
 The WASM runtime used for each platform is selected according to the platform and architecture according to the following table:

 | Platform | Architecture               | Runtime<sup>[1]</sup> |
 | -------- | -------------------------- | --------------------- |